Acuzle/acutils/README.md

 **Python library providing a robust pipeline for data processing tasks.**

-The acutils library is designed to facilitate data processing tasks, particularly for individuals dealing with custom data preprocessing before building machine learning algorithms.
-It has been utilized in various domains, including pathology image processing, custom segmentation, and frame extractions from videos.
+The acutils library is designed to facilitate data processing tasks, especially for individuals dealing with custom data preprocessing before building machine learning algorithms.
+It has been used in various domains, including pathology image processing, custom segmentation, and frame extractions from videos.

 HERE ARE THE [DOCUMENTATION FILES](./doc).